loeken/helm-charts/charts/heimdall/README.md

 helm install my-heimdall loeken-at-home/heimdall --version 8.4.4
 ```

-For more information, take a look at the [Docs](http://docs.k8s-at-home.com/our-helm-charts/common-library/).

 ## Configuration

 Read through the [values.yaml](./values.yaml) file.
 It has several commented out suggested values.